DumbTost/simple-password-manager/README.md

 - cpp-httplib to check for updates

 # Features that are being developed
-Working on a Qt port
+Updates on the Qt version [here](https://github.com/globbertot/simplePasswordMan) And some fixes pretty soon

 # Known issues
 - Spaces being allowed, but filtered